Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/helpers/icon.md

 </h6>
 {{< /example >}}

+## Display headings

+You should not use any icon with our `.display-*` font sizes, because we prefer to keep the place for the text.

 ## Regular texts

 Here are the rules to follow for regular texts.
 These icons' sizes are responsive.